 Researchers have found that berberine is quickly "pumped" from some bacteria after it enters them, so it never gets a chance to kill the bacteria.
 In animal and isolated bacteria tests, the scientists have found that administering an MDR inhibitor at the same time as berberine enables the berberine to stay in the bacterial cells and become an effective antibiotic.

-Potential Medicinal Uses of Berberine
+Possible Medicinal Uses of Berberine

 Berberine may be helpful for some diseases.
 For example, preliminary research suggests that it may kill fungi and parasites, lower the blood glucose level in diabetics, improve heart function, dilate blood vessels, reduce inflammation, and treat mild psoriasis (when used in a cream containing Oregon grape but not isolated berberine).
 In lab dishes, berberine has killed some types of cancer cells.

-Safety and Cautions
+Safety Concerns and Precautions